mmeil3/FireClimateSpatialAnalysis/README.md

 ```
 ### Regression

-Regression analysis generates coefficients that represent the slope and intercept of a line that best fits the observed data points (Oyana, 2021, p.
+Regression analysis generates coefficients that try to best fit a line with the observed data points (Oyana, 2021, p.
 148).
-The relationship is confirmed when the  when the dependent varies with the independent variable, or when there is scattering around the chosen model.
-Linear regression can also be used to predict variable values, and estimate unknown values given the values of another.
+The relationship is confirmed when the dependent varies with the independent variable, or when there is scattering around the chosen model.
 It is best to take a two-tiered approach that involves Least Squares Regression  (LSR) and Geographically Weighted Regression (GWR) (Oyana, 2021, 149).

-#### Least Squares Regression
+#### Ordinary Least Squares Regression
-Least Squares Regression modelling helps identify important predictors that may explain the spatial processes in a given area, while taking into consideration the residuals (errors).
+Least Squares Regression modelling helps identify important predictors that may explain the spatial processes in a given area, while taking into consideration the residuals.
 We are interested in looking at the overall patterns that suggest a linear relationship, to understand how much temperature explains wildfire.
 The residuals are then tested in the model and are randomly distributed (Oyana, 2021, p.
 149).
 We then test for a GLobal Moran's I to see if there is positive spatial autocorrelation.

 A simple regression model can be written as follows: